 Will it be something you have never attempted before?
 Will it be something you once tried & didn’t like?

 Whatever the case, I challenge you to get your whole family on board and try something new!

 HOW TO JOIN:

-- Pick one of the produces highlighted above and make something delicious with it before January 31, 2018!
+- Pick one of the produces highlighted above and make something delicious with it this month.